caydnbaldwin/hangman/README.md

 ## Experience
 Hangman is a fun coding challenge because it can be solved in countless ways.
 I chose to solve the challenge through an `object-oriented programming` approach with a `test-driven development` `software development lifecycle`.
 I practiced the use of `imported libraries`, `input/output`, `if statements`, `f-strings`, `recursion`, `list data structures`, `list comprehension`, `classes`, `input sanitization`, `functional validation`, and `enumeration`.

+## Download and Run
+Download and unzip the files.
+Then run `main.py` from the root directory.